Sabine County Vehicle Impound Guide

 If your license is suspended or revoked due to the DUI arrest, you have a couple of options:

-IMPORTANT: Fees accumulate daily.
+IMPORTANT: Storage fees accumulate daily.
 Every day your car sits in the impound lot, the more you'll owe.
 Don't delay!

-Unfortunately, we don't have specific data on payment methods accepted by Sabine County impound lots.
-Call the impound lot directly to confirm whether they accept cash, credit cards, debit cards, or money orders.
+Unfortunately, specific data on payment methods accepted by Sabine County impound lots is unavailable.
+Call the impound lot directly before going to confirm whether they accept cash, credit cards, debit cards, or money orders.
+Being prepared with the correct form of payment will prevent delays and additional stress.

 Timeline